 For orders up to $149.99 there is a $25 shipping fee.

 Where do you ship?

-We offer one-day shipping throughout California and Nevada, and two-day shipping to Oregon, Washington, New Mexico, Arizona, and Idaho.
+We offer one-day shipping throughout California and Nevada, and two-day shipping to Oregon, Washington, Arizona, and Idaho.
 We ship with GSO shipping.

 National shipping is available through our Gold Belly store.

 I just placed my order for delivery - when will it ship?

 It takes our butchery up to 2 business days to prepare your order.
 Once your order is ready, you will receive a shipment confirmation.

 How long does shipping take?